ignacio-chiazzo/ruby_whatsapp_sdk/README.md

 If you try to send a text message directly without a message template created and approved in your Meta control panel, you can't start a chat with other people.
 But if you receive a message before, it's possible to send a message.

 If the API response is still `success`, but the message is not delivered:
-  - ensure the device you're sending the message to is using a supported Whatsapp version.
+- Ensure the device you're sending the message to is using a supported Whatsapp version.
 [Check documentation](https://developers.facebook.com/docs/whatsapp/cloud-api/support/troubleshooting#message-not-delivered).
 Try also replying a message to the number you are registered on your Whatsapp.
 - Ensure your Meta App uses an API version greater than or equal to `v.14`.
 - Ensure that the Panel in the Facebook dashboard doesn't display any errors.